belisards/belisards/README.md

-- 👋 Hi, I’m @belisards
+- 👋 Hi, I’m Adriano Belisario
-- 👀 I’m interested in using data science and open source resources to address pressing social issues.
+- 👀 I’m interested in using data science, journalism and open source resources to address pressing social issues.
-- 🌱 I’m currently researching @ Oxford Internet Institute
+- 🌱 I’m currently developing an application of NLP to detect gun violence events for my MSc in Social Data Science at the Oxford Internet Institute
 - 💞️ I’m looking to collaborate on projects related to data science and quantitative human rights research.

 <!---